Generative Modeling Helps Weak Supervision (and Vice Versa): Experiments

 \section{Experiments}

-Our experiments on multiple image datasets show that the proposed WSGAN approach is able to take advantage of the discrete latent structure it discovers in the images, leading to better performance compared to label models of prior work.
-Our results also indicate that weak supervision as used by WSGAN can improve image generation performance, as well as the quality of the auxiliary model which learns disentangled discrete structure.
-We will first describe the experimental setup and then discuss the results.
-Additional experiments, baselines (e.g. comparing against naive combinations of weak supervision and generative modeling), and metrics can be found in Appendix~\ref{app:additional_experiments},\ref{sec:addbase}, and \ref{app:additional_metrics}.
+Our experiments on multiple image datasets show that the proposed WSGAN approach is able to take advantage of the discrete latent structure it discovers in the images, leading to better label model performance compared to prior work.
+The results also indicate that weak supervision as used by WSGAN can improve image generation performance.
+In the spirit of democratizing AI, we aim to keep the complexity of our experiments manageable, to ensure accessible reproducibility.
+Therefore, we conduct our main experiments with a simple DCGAN base architecture.
+As an ablation, we also adapt StyleGAN2-ADA~\cite{karras2020training} to WSGAN, showing that the proposed method can be integrated with other GAN architectures to achieve state-of-the-art image generation and label model performance.
+Please see the Appendix for additional details and experiments as well as a link to code.